NathanCB/goodall/README.md

 # goodall
 ### Create an event.
 Support the arts!
-Goodall is a nimble web application to quickly find and create hyper-local arts events based on a user's chosen location.
+Goodall is a nimble web application to quickly find and create hyper-local art event announcements based on a user's chosen location.
 Think, "Buskar" with an electronic notification board.

 ## Tech Features (Backend)
 - JAVA